dannyhope/uxbrighton/_posts/2017-07-11-JTBD-Workshop.md

 > I really enjoyed Joe's workshop on Psychology for Design.
 We learnt theories, processes and research methods.
 And it wasn't long until we were applying them in practice; to collaborate, create and evaluate designs for a better user experience.
 -Nirmal Dhiman

+> Joe was an excellent trainer and used numerous clever techniques to improve engagement and make key points easier to remember.
+I found the content very interesting.
+-Duncan Heath

 ## Organisers